unruly/unruly.github.io/source/updates/2015-06-17-unruly-loves-java.html.md

 ---
 title: Unruly <3s Java
+author: Alex Wilson
 date: 2015-06-17 14:20 UTC
 published: true
-tags: blog, java, open source
+tags: blog, java, opensource
 ---
 Unruly has been built on Java and its ecosystem since the company was founded in 2006, and we want to share some of the stuff we've been doing with it.